Sensory Castle-for Special Kids

 Additionally we will utilize social media ton report...

 We are based in North East London and in 20% most deprived areas in England (Knowing our Communities).
-There is regional need for homework support for learning disabled children ; considering demographics,poverty and low skill level in the area.
-There are 6427 learning disabled children in Hackney`s schools(facts and figures,2016)
+There is regional need for homework support for learning disabled children ;considering demographics,poverty and low skill level in the area.
+There are estimated to be 15,266 disabled children and young people aged 0-25 in Hackney and the City of London

-Overcrowding affects 32% of households in Hackney; links show that lack of space affects learning(Child poverty Needs Assessment `14 & Educational Outcomes `15)
+Overcrowding affects 32% of households in Hackney; links show that lack of space affects learning(Child poverty Needs Assessment `14 & Educat

-Mostly local mainstream children with mild to moderate learning disabilities and special needs children of both genders who are also experiencing poverty or family dysfunction and thus can not afford to self-fund the additional support they desperately require.
+An upwards of 80 local mainstream children with mild to moderate learning disabilities or Social/emotional and behavioral disorders of both genders between 4-18 who are also multiply disadvantaged thus can not afford to self-fund the additional support they desperately require.

 During free hours when facility is not used for therapy all children -general public will be welcome to utilized our supervised and equipped facilities.